MyPassion.ai

 What the Sokanu career test gets uniquely wrong

-3. 1,500 matches is not a result, it is a research project.
-Sokanu ranks matches by fit percentage, but the tail is long.
-Reviewers consistently describe the output as "overwhelming" and report scrolling through hundreds of options without meaningful filtering beyond the top 12.
-Decision paralysis is a real output-quality problem, and Sokanu leans into it.
+3. 1,500 matches is breadth, not a decision.
+CareerExplorer ranks matches by fit percentage, but the tail is long.
+Reviewers consistently describe the output as overwhelming and report scrolling through many options without meaningful filtering beyond the top tier.
+Decision paralysis is an output-quality problem, and a 1,500-result list leans into it.

 What MyPassionAI gets uniquely right